-What you will need to make this yummy Pumpkin French Toast Casserole: Sugar, Half and Half, vanilla, cinnamon, pumpkin, Baguette, heavy cream and eggs
+What you will need to make this yummy Pumpkin French Toast Casserole: Sugar, Half and Half, vanilla, cinnamon, pumpkin, French Baguette, heavy cream and eggs.

-pour custard over bread, mix until bread absorbs custard. cover with saran wrap, place in refrigerator overnight.
+Pour the custard mixture over the bread, and mix until the bread absorbs custard.
+Cover with saran wrap, place in refrigerator overnight.